Israel's Netanyahu down but not out after failing to form government

 Without a deal with Netanyahu, Gantz could seek to form a minority government, with Arab lawmakers’ backing from the sidelines.
 But that is a big political risk in a country where Arab citizens’ loyalty has been hotly debated.

-Arab lawmakers would be likely to face criticism from within their own community for propping up an Israeli government’s policies toward what many regard as their fellow Palestinians in the West Bank and Gaza.
+Arab lawmakers would be likely to face criticism from within their own community for propping up an Israeli government’s policies towards what many regard as their fellow Palestinians in the West Bank and Gaza.

 A three-week period would ensue in which 61 lawmakers can ask the president to assign the coalition-building task to any legislator - Netanyahu, Gantz or another.
 If no such request is made in that time, parliament dissolves itself and an election is called - political pundits say March 17 is a possible date.